Overcoming Obsessive-Compulsive Disorder with OCD therapy

 How can you treat OCD?

 Moderate or severe symptoms of OCD may need a combination of medication and therapy.
-The most effective treatments for OCD involve a combination of medication and cognitive behavioural therapy.
+The most effective treatments for OCD involve a combination of medication and exposure response therapy (a form of cognitive behavioural therapy).
 Medication can be useful if your symptoms are very severe or overwhelming.
+Medication alone cannot change longstanding habits or your approacg around how to deal with the things that scare you.
+The most effective application of medication in OCD treatment is that it makes it easier for you to do the therapy.

 Treatment of OCD will often involve exposure therapy and cognitive therapy.
 During exposure therapy you will be encouraged to overcome your anxieties and/or obsessions without having to resort to compulsive behaviours.